limdingwen/6502js-But-C/README.md

  - `os.h` contains a common interface for all 3 OSes, inspired by SDL2.
  - `windows.c`, `linux.c`, and `mac6502/mac6502/mac.m` contain working examples of how to create a window, receive user input and draw rects using Win32, X11 (via XCB/XKBCommon) and Cocoa/Quartz2D.

-It's not the best code (I'm still learning it myself), and it's not hardware accelerated, but some of this information was *hard* to find, so I hope my code can help you here too.
+It's not the best code (I'm still learning), and it's not hardware accelerated, but some of this information was *hard* to find, so I hope my code can help you here too.

 ## Contributing